My Plantiful Cooking

 Ingredients needed like soy sauce, garlic powder, cornstarch, maple syrup, and mirin.

-Cornstarch slurry in a white bowl with a teaspoon.
+Cornstarch slurry in a bowl with a teaspoon beside.

-Vegan teriyaki sauce in a black saucepan with a wooden spatula beside.
+A pan of teriyaki sauce with a wooden spatula beside.

 ✔Helpful tips